mmlt/sudoku-go/README.md

 How it works:

 First step is creating a NewSudoku, this gets you a grid of 9 by 9 cells.
-Each cell reference 3 sets (column, row, square) of possible numbers.
+Each cell references 3 sets (column, row, square) of possible numbers.
 Initially all sets contain the numbers 1..9 (the search space)

 Next a puzzle is loaded.